There will be minisymposia on:

 H. Pham: Randomization approach and backward SDE representation for optimal control of non-Markovian SDEs

-Abstract: We study optimal stochastic control problem for non-Markovian stochastic differential equations (SDEs) where the drift, diffusion coefficients, and gain functionals are path-dependent, and importantly we do not make any ellipticity assumption on the SDE.
-We develop a controls randomization approach, and prove that the value function can be reformulated under a family of dominated measures on an enlarged filtered probability space.
+Abstract: They study optimal stochastic control problem for non-Markovian stochastic differential equations (SDEs) where the drift, diffusion coefficients, and gain functionals are path-dependent, and importantly they do not make any ellipticity assumption on the SDE.
+They develop a controls randomization approach, and prove that the value function can be reformulated under a family of dominated measures on an enlarged filtered probability space.
 This value function is then characterized by a backward SDE with nonpositive jumps under a single probability measure, which can be viewed as a path-dependent version of the Hamilton-Jacobi-Bellman (HJB) equation, and an extension to G-expectation.
 The derivation relies on original approximation results for continuous processes by pure jump processes, and circumvents delicate issues of dynamic programming.
-In the Markovian case, our BSDE representation provides a new probabilistic numerical scheme for solving fully nonlinear HJB equation, taking advantage of high dimensional features of Monte-Carlo methods.
+In the Markovian case, their BSDE representation provides a new probabilistic numerical scheme for solving fully nonlinear HJB equation, taking advantage of high dimensional features of Monte-Carlo methods.

 J.J.
 Rabeyrin: How to survive in a non linear world?

 Abstract: They’ll have a look at the different funding conditions that may appear in real life and will then write the corresponding equations to price derivatives.
 In a second step, they’ll then examine the different practical and organisational problems that may appear and discuss some practical solutions.